Skip to main content

 Using placeholder values

-You can use placeholder values for missing variables, but can't use variables as placeholder values for another variable.
+You can use placeholder values for missing variables.

 Using variable data to change your copy